eggsacc/Obsidian-sync/MCUs/Arduino/Arduino code execution timer.md

 ## Timer functions

-> This will only work for Arduinos using the ATmega328p chip.
+> This will only work for Arduinos using the ATmega328p chip, and only for very fast processes taking <4ms.

 ````c
 void initTimer()